shazChaudhry/simple-java-maven-app/README.md

 In order to stop and remove the container, run the following command: `docker container stop jenkins`

 # Destroy VM
-1. Exit teh VM: execute `exit` in the terminal
+1. Exit the VM: execute `exit` in the terminal
 1. Then in the host terminal, exeute `vagrant destroy --force`